Xomega-Net/Xomega.Docs/docs/visual-studio/install/installation.md

 For building modern Blazor apps, Xomega.Net requires the following components to be installed:

 - Windows 10 or higher
-- Visual Studio 2019 Community or higher
+- Visual Studio 2022 Community or higher
-- .NET 5
+- .NET 7 or .NET 6

 For building legacy .NET applications, you may also use the following components (not recommended):